keyr-syntax/Portfolio/README.md

 <h1 align="center">Welcome to My Portfolio website 👋</h1>

-This is my portfolio website built by using Typescript, React/Vite, Tailwind CSS and shadcn/UI.
+This is my frontend portfolio website built by using Typescript, React/Vite, Tailwind CSS and shadcn/UI.

 see live website here: https://portfolio-website.keyrunasir.com/